Shipilin/specqp/docs/specqp_manual.rst

 One can also save the fitting parameters and tabular data like in regular Fit window by pressing *Save Fit*

 Buttons *Save Figures* and *Save Movie* saves the visual data as separate .png figures and as .mp4 video with spectra and their fit as video frames.
+NOTE: For saving of video SpecQP uses 'ffmpeg' codec that has to be installed on your computer.
+The path to ffmpeg executable can be either added to the PATH of your system or chosen manually upon a request from the SpecQP dialog.

 Batch GUI mode